-Feat: At 64 years old, set world-record for longest unassisted, solo swim ever
+At 64, set world record for longest unassisted solo swim ever.

-Diana Nyad is a long-distance swimmer, a name that you’ve probably never heard before, and without doubt one of the toughest humans to have ever existed.
+Diana Nyad is a long-distance swimmer, a person you’ve probably never heard before, and one of the toughest humans to have ever existed.

 For those who are unfamiliar, long-distance swimming is exactly what it sounds like.
 You swim dozens of miles for hours and sometimes days at a time - sounds fun, doesn't it?